-The district’s English Language Learner program provides services to over 1,300 students from 88 language groups.
+The district’s English Language Learner program provides services to approximately 2,000 students from 102 language groups.
 It is also known as the transitional bilingual instruction program.
 The program gives students the support they need to successfully learn conversational and academic English.
 The ELL program is available to qualified students in kindergarten through 12th grade.

 Enrollment in ELL